secretstartups/handbook/hiring/job-families/index.html.md

 The {add the role name} is a [grade #](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

 #### {add Level} Responsibilities
-* {add a bulleted list of responsibilities that apply for this level}
+* {add a bulleted list of responsibilities that apply for all levels of this job family}

 #### {add Level} Requirements
-* {add a bulleted list of requirements that apply for all levels of the role}
+* {add a bulleted list of requirements that apply for all levels of this job family}

 #### {add Level} Performance Indicators
-* {add 3-5 KPIs that this role will be the DRI for, if the PIs are the same for all lelvels remove this section and use the headding 2 section later in the template}
+* {add 3-5 PIs that this role will be the DRI for, if the PIs are the same for all lelvels remove this section and use the headding 2 section later in the template.
+PIs should link to the data}

 ## Segment
-### {add name of Segment - i.e. Enterprise, Mid-market, SMB (or Commercial, Public Sector, etc.}
+### {add name of Segment}
 {add a brief description of the specialty}

 #### {add name of Segment} Requirements